Expensify/App/README.md

         4. server responds
         5. UI updates with data from the server

+5. **Handling local data synchronization, integrity and consistency**
+    - In order to ensure all data received from the backend is
+       1. received and persisted to the local Onyx database and
+       2. strictly applied in the correct order,
+    - we are using a library called the `OnyxUpdateManager`.
+It gets triggered whenever we detect a gap in the updates that are applied locally, to ensure correct order and integrity of the updates.
+    - These updates can come either from push notifications, Pusher updates or from a sent backend query.
+Because push notifications and Pusher updates are received unannounced, they can also interrupt ongoing backend queries, if we are currently awaiting a response.
+    - Every update comes with an ID that specifies the order in which it must be applied locally.
+The `OnyxUpdateManager` compares the IDs of these updates, applies them in order and fetches missing updates, in case a gap is detected.
+    - More detailled information about the implementation and characteristics of the `OnyxUpdateManager` can be found in [Onyx Update Manager](contributingGuides/ONYX_UPDATE_MANAGER.md).

-1. **Cross Platform 99.9999%**
+6. **Cross Platform 99.9999%**
     1. A feature isn't done until it works on all platforms.
 Accordingly, don't even bother writing a platform-specific code block because you're just going to need to undo it.
-    1. If the reason you can't write cross-platform code is because there is a bug in ReactNative that is preventing it from working, the correct action is to fix RN and submit a PR upstream -- not to hack around RN bugs with platform-specific code paths.
+    2. If the reason you can't write cross-platform code is because there is a bug in ReactNative that is preventing it from working, the correct action is to fix RN and submit a PR upstream -- not to hack around RN bugs with platform-specific code paths.
-    1. If there is a feature that simply doesn't exist on all platforms and thus doesn't exist in RN, rather than doing if (platform=iOS) { }, instead write a "shim" library that is implemented with NOOPs on the other platforms.
+    3. If there is a feature that simply doesn't exist on all platforms and thus doesn't exist in RN, rather than doing if (platform=iOS) { }, instead write a "shim" library that is implemented with NOOPs on the other platforms.
 For example, rather than injecting platform-specific multi-tab code (which can only work on browsers, because it's the only platform with multiple tabs), write a TabManager class that just is NOOP for non-browser platforms.
 This encapsulates the platform-specific code into a platform library, rather than sprinkling through the business logic.
-    1. Put all platform specific code in dedicated files and folders, like /platform, and reject any PR that attempts to put platform-specific code anywhere else.
+    4. Put all platform specific code in dedicated files and folders, like /platform, and reject any PR that attempts to put platform-specific code anywhere else.
 This maintains a strict separation between business logic and platform code.

 ----